-If the SW\MODE bit of the CONFIG register is set low, the external switch turn-on event causes a HardStop interrupt instead of the SoftStop one (see Section 6.13 on page 30 and 9.1.18 on page 49).
+If the SW\MODE bit of the CONFIG register is set low, the external switch turn-on event causes a HardStop interrupt instead of the SoftStop one (see Section 6.13 and 9.1.18).

 This command keeps the BUSY flag low until the switch turn-on event occurs and the motor is stopped.
 This command can be given anytime and is immediately executed.